MIRI TSO Recommended Strategies

 We recommend that users start their exposure approximately 30 minutes prior to the time period they actually need to cover in order to allow for detector settling.

-MIRI's mid-infrared detectors display a number of non-ideal behaviours such as nonlinearity, latents, reset anomalies and drifts (see Rieke et al. 2015, Ressler et al. 2015).
+MIRI's mid-infrared detectors display a number of non-ideal behaviors such as nonlinearity, latents, reset anomalies ,and drifts (see Rieke et al. 2015, Ressler et al. 2015).
 There are several mechanisms behind these observed response variations, some arising in the detector substrate itself, others caused by the cryogenic readout electronics.
-TSO observations use multi-integration exposures which may be affected by drifts, i.e., where the response measured between integrations gradually changes at the beginning of the observation, settling to a more stable response over time.
-While these data are still considered "science quality" (i.e., accurate ramps can be constructed), adding a settling time at the start of the observation is thought to help improve the relative photometry and/or enable a more accurate subtraction of the drift function.
+TSOs use multi-integration exposures that may be affected by drifts, i.e., where the response measured between integrations gradually changes at the beginning of the observation, settling to a more stable response over time.
+While these data are still considered "science quality" (i.e., accurate ramps can be constructed), adding a settling time at the start of the observation is thought to help improve the relative photometry and enable more accurate detrending of the drift function.

-To achieve the highest possible measurement precision in the time series, users should therefore add additional time to their exposure to account for this initial settling.
-A complicating factor is that the strength of the effects and the required settling time is strongly dependent on the flux levels received in the preceding integration prior to the reset, so there is no single number for the detector settling time that will cover all cases.
+To achieve the highest possible measurement precision in the time series, users should therefore add additional time in the start of their exposure to account for this initial settling.
+A complicating factor is that the strength of the effects and the required settling time is strongly dependent on the flux levels received in the preceding integration prior to the detector reset, so there is no general estimate for the detector settling time that will cover all cases.
 In addition, for TSOs where the exposure covers a wide wavelength range with a strongly varying SED (e.g., a stellar-type SED observed with the MIRI LRS), the detector settling time may even vary across the pixels in a given exposure.
 The value of 30 minutes is considered a conservative estimate on the settling time that should cover most observations.

-This recommendation is supported by findings during commissioning, where we observed a response drift of ~0.3% in the first 20 minutes of the time series.
+This recommendation is supported by findings during commissioning, where response drift of ~0.3% was observed during the first 20 minutes of the time series.

 Dealing with saturation